5 Software Overview

 2. The step the robot is currently completing will show on the left side of the screen.

-3. The value of all Variables is shown in the bottom right.
+3. The value of all Variables is shown in the upper right.

 4. The routine will only loop once the first time.
-If you hit the play button again it will loop indefinitely.
+If you hit the “resume routine” button again it will loop indefinitely.

 IO Menu

-1. The I/O menu can be selected to show the IO values as the routine is running.
+1. The I/O menu (hidden behind the three dot icon in the upper right) can be selected to show the IO values as the routine is running.

 Gripper Menu